 Shasta Sparkling Water® duplicates the iconic flavors that have charmed its loyal consumers over the past 125 plus years with the first genuine soft-drink alternative (SDA).
 Shasta Sparkling is naturally-essenced without calories, sodium and sweeteners.
-'Simply Natural and Smartly Healthy,' Shasta Sparkling flavors include: Lemon-Lime Splash, Draft Root Beer, Shasta Cola, California Orange, Original Pure and Big Black Cherry.
+'Simply Natural and Smartly Healthy,' Shasta Sparkling continues to gain focused distribution in progressive retailers backed by enthusiastic consumer and brand experiences.
+This ground breaking beverage provides consumers nostalgic Shasta flavors in an entirely "innocent" and exciting alternative, including Lemon-Lime Splash, Draft Root Beer, Shasta Cola, California Orange, Original Pure and Big Black Cherry.
+Shasta Sparkling complements a healthier lifestyle with its eloquent design and is packaged in tall 10.5 ounce cans with an industry first "clean" label.